AdrianKoshka/bach-papers/README.md

 ```
 .
-`-- poc
+└── poc
-    `-- libvirt
+    ├── libvirt
+    └── user-docs
 ```

 - `poc` Proof of Concept, probably where most of the `.bach` files will end up.
-- `proc/libvirt/` A PoC for defining various libvirt schemas in bach.
+- `poc/libvirt/` A PoC for defining various libvirt schemas in bach.
+- `poc/user-docs` Ideas for end-user documentation for `bach`.

 ## Authors